Muneeb97/My-Journey/README.md

 This will have basic python projects such as calculator based on terminal, basic library code snippets etc. As i go up the ladder and learn more skills and experience, higher level projects will be uploaded as well.

-Master Branch : Random Projects \n
+Master Branch : Random Projects <br />
 First Branch : Project Euler Problems